NeoPositive/AngryBritishButler/README.md

 ## Introduction

 Welcome to the "Angry British" Butler Audio Overhaul for Lethal Company!
-This mod replaces some audio of the butler and replaces it with a much more funny and more british-er.
+This mod replaces some audio of the butler and replaces it with a much more funny and more british-er audio that should perfectly capsulize London.

 ### **Audio Variety**: